HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - Sponsored?
       - determine what the sponsorship level can be based on the $25,000 annualy as an HST limit & likely CAD/USD
         - TA needs to review his situation and decide
+  - also Mario.
+Matt, Eric, depending on the fees

 - RootStart for a shared PR
   - this should likely be a file